ko-xinga/estelle-bot/README.md

 This is a bot for my Discord server.

 # Commands
+- ?commands - Displays a list of available commands.
-- ?info - Retrieves information about the adventurer/dragon and displays it in the Discord server.
+- ?info - Retrieves information about the adventurer/dragon and prints it to the Discord text channel.
+- ?notte - Prints a fun message.

 # Requirements
 - Python 3.7